 Some signs are regulated by the sign code, but are exempt from permit or registration requirements.

-Sign permit application and important forms
+Sign permit application, important forms and helpful information

 Step 1: Research sign permits requirements by type of sign